motoinsure

 Colorado-specific considerations

 Colorado has a real riding season rather than a year-round one.
-Mountain winters take many bikes off the road for months, which makes the lay-up option genuinely useful here — a lay-up clause drops collision coverage for the stored months while keeping comprehensive, so a garaged bike is still covered against theft and fire but the rider is not paying full premium through a winter of no riding.
+Mountain winters take many bikes off the road for months, which makes the lay-up option useful here — a lay-up clause drops collision coverage for the stored months while keeping comprehensive, so a garaged bike is still covered against theft and fire but the rider is not paying full premium through a winter of no riding.
 Confirm the clause pauses the right coverage; the requirements guide explains the structure.

 Hail is the other Colorado-specific factor.
 The Front Range sees significant hail, and hail damage to a parked motorcycle is paid by comprehensive coverage — worth carrying even though Colorado does not require it.
 Elevation and mountain roads do not change the legal requirements, but they do raise crash exposure on technical routes, which is reflected in the base rate.